One, Two, Buckle My Shoe: Origins and variations

+In 1842, James Orchard Halliwell recorded "Shut the door" at the close of the second line.

+Since April 2023, a parodied version of the song was popularized as an internet meme.

 Illustrated publications

 The rhyme was sometimes published alone in illustrated editions.
 That with lithographs by Caroline R. Baillie (Edinburgh, 1857) had an oblong format showing domestic 18th-century interiors.
 There were also two editions of the rhyme published from London, both illustrated by Walter Crane.
 The first was a single volume picture-book (John Lane, 1869) with end-papers showing a composite of the 1 – 10 sequence and of the 11 – 20 sequence.
 It was followed in 1910 by The Buckle My Shoe Picture Book, containing other rhymes too.
-This had coloured full-page illustrations: composites for lines 1-2 and 3-4, and then one for each individual line.
+This had coloured full-page illustrations: composites for lines 1-2 and 3–4, and then one for each individual line.

 In America the rhyme was used to help young people learn to count and was also individually published.
-Of the 21 pages in Hurd and Houghton’s edition, published in New York about 1870, there were ten taken up by Augustus Hoppin’s nonsense drawings.
-In Old Mother Goose’s Rhymes And Tales (London and New York, 1889) there was only a single page given to the rhyme, illustrated by Constance Haslewood in the style of Kate Greenaway.
+Among these, the distinctive illustrations by Courtland Hoppin (1834–1876) devoted to each verse first appeared in editions published at the end of 1866.
+In Old Mother Goose's Rhymes And Tales (London and New York, 1889) there was only a single page given to the rhyme, illustrated by Constance Haslewood in the style of Kate Greenaway.